 📍Lees Road, Stanton-in-Peak, Matlock, Derbyshire, DE4 2LS.

 15. Robin Hood’s Stride

-Not far from The Nine Ladies is Robin Hood’s Stride.
+Not far from The Nine Ladies is Robin Hood’s Stride, which roundups off this list of the best places to visit in the Peak District.
 Supposedly, Robin Hood jumped from one peak to another, where the people are standing in the above photo.
 However, unless he had wings, it’s doubtful that he actually did.
 Whether or not Robin Hood jumped 15 metres, this collection of rocks is pretty amazing.
-People can climb the rocks to get to the top and, it’s often climbed by low to mid grade boulderers.
+People can climb the rocks to get to the top and, it’s often climbed by low to mid-grade boulderers.
 However, it’s not wise to try and attempt the climb as a beginner, so be careful.

 You can park on the B5056 and head down the trail for a little while to reach the bottom of the Stride.